medic/cht-tech-radar-implementers/Readme.md

 If you are looking for the content of the CHT Technology Radar for Contributors, you can find it [here](https://github.com/medic/cht-tech-radar-contributors).

+This Tech Radar is built by using the [CHT Technology Radar Core](https://github.com/medic/cht-tech-radar-core).

 ## Contribute to the Technical Radar

 ### Create a new Technology Radar release